efrecon/dew/README.md

 ### `DEW_MOUNT`

-This variable is a boolean.
-When set to 1, the default, the current directory will be mounted at the same location in the destination container.
-This directory will also be made the current directory inside the container.
+This variable expresses the number of levels up the directory hierarchy, starting from the current one, should be mounted into the container.
+A negative number turns off the function entirely.
+When positive, the working directory in the container maps to the current directory.
+Setting this to strictly positive values will facilitate accessing (development) files upwards in the tree.
+In other words:

++ Setting `DEW_MOUNT` to `0` (the default) mounts the current directory inside the container and makes it the working directory.
++ Setting `DEW_MOUNT` to `1` mounts the parent of the current directory inside the container, and makes the current directory the working directory.
+This enables the container to access all files and directories contained in the parent directory.

 ### `DEW_OPTS`